tanem/salvager/README.md

 $ npm run test-local
 ```

+## React

+Salvager has been ported to a React module, see [react-salvager](https://github.com/tanem/react-salvager).

 ## Credits

 - The core algorithm is based on [@cmpolis](https://github.com/cmpolis)'s [Smart Table Scroll](https://github.com/cmpolis/smart-table-scroll).
 I thought it was a great idea, so decided to dig into it some more and tweak it here :smile: